 Oh Be Joyful Campground

-Close to Crested Butte, the Oh Be Joyful campsite doesn't just have a great name, but a fantastic location.
+Located not far from Crested Butte, the Oh Be Joyful campsite doesn't just have a great name, but a fantastic location too.
 It serves as a gateway into the Ragged Wilderness, which is a 65,000-acre national forest that ranges in altitude from 7,000 to 13,000 feet.
-In addition to offering wonderful views of the towering mountains, campers can hike, fish, or mountain bike in the area, and also drop by Crested Butte to partake in its mountain town charm.
+In addition to offering wonderful views of the towering mountains, campers can hike, fish, or mountain bike in the area, and also drop by Crested Butte itself to partake of its excellent restaurants, pubs, and all-around mountain town charm.

 04 of 07

 Located inside the Pike National Forest, Guanella Pass can be found just an hour's drive outside of Denver.
 Perched at 11,670 feet, the campsite is accessible both on foot or by car, making it a popular option for those looking for a hike or a more relaxed escape.
-After dark, the pass offers spectacular views of the night sky overhead, which is a perfect way to wind down the day after fishing on nearby Lake Georgetown or hiking up Mount Bierstadt, Mount Evans, or other 14ers in the area.
-Or you can simply relax at your campsite, and take in the utterly spectacular views.Continue to 5 of 7 below.
+After dark, the pass offers spectacular views of the night sky overhead, which is a perfect way to wind down the day after fishing on nearby Lake Georgetown or hiking up Mount Bierstadt, Mount Evans, or other 14ers found in the area.
+Or you can simply relax at your campsite, enjoy the company of friends, and soak up the amazing surroundings.Continue to 5 of 7 below.

 05 of 07